dannycab/dannycab.github.io/README.md

 # dannycab.github.io 🚀

-This is the source repository for [dannycab.github.io](https://dannycab.github.io/), the personal website of Prof. Danny Caballero.
+This is the source repository for [dannycab.github.io](https://dannycab.github.io/), the academic website of Prof. Danny Caballero.
 The site is built with [Hugo](https://gohugo.io/) using the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.

 ## About 👋